 Rick Hartley specializes in preventing and solving EMI and signal integrity problems.
 He is the principal engineer at RHartley Enterprises and has more than 50 years of experience in handling signal integrity issues.

-He has been assisting companies in tackling challenges related to improving and maintaining good signal quality in PCBs.
+Rick Hartley has been assisting designers in tackling challenges related to improving and maintaining good signal quality in PCBs for decades.
 Based on our interactions at PCB West 2018 and 2022, we created this article which gives his insights about design considerations to minimize EMI.

 Here’s what Rick Hartley had to say.